kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/lessons/DragonMazept1.md

 2. The line will appear with dots.
 3. Click on a dot to remove it.
 4. Remove all the dots except 2 to make a perfectly straight line.
+5. Put 2 dots directly over each other to make a sharp corner.
-5. Drag the dots to modify the path of the line.
+6. Drag the dots to modify the path of the line.
-6. Using a series of lines, make a maze in the background.
+7. Using a series of lines, make a maze in the background.

 ![the path of a line in the background](./images/2020-04-13/linearPaths.png){:height="200px"}